 - Michael joined the Sykes Cottages Group in 2015 as Chief Financial Officer.
 Michael was appointed to the board of Priestholm TopCo Ltd on 28th October 2019 as part of the acquisition of Sykes Cottages Group by Vitruvian LLP.
-Michael has no external appointments or directorships. - Michael is a seasoned chartered accountant and business leader, with a strong background in Private Equity investments and a record of consistently driving positive change and growth.
+In addition to the Group, he currently serves as a Non-Executive Statutory Director for Travel Counsellors. - Michael is a seasoned chartered accountant and business leader, with a strong background in Private Equity investments and a record of consistently driving positive change and growth.
 Michael's previous roles include Managing Director at Budget Car Rental EMEA and Chief Financial Officer of Acromas Travel.

-Bev Dumbleton | Chief Operations Officer
+Bev Dumbleton | Chief Operating Officer

-- Bev joined the Sykes Cottages Group in 2016 as Chief Operations Officer.
+- Bev joined the Sykes Cottages Group in 2016 as Chief Operating Officer.
 Bev was appointed to the board of Priestholm BidCo Ltd on 28th October 2019 (a subsidiary company of Priestholm TopCo Ltd) as part of the acquisition of Sykes Cottages Group by Vitruvian LLP.
 Bev is a key member of the Sykes Cottages Group Executive board which governs the day to day running of the business.
 Bev has no external appointments or directorships. - Bev is an operations expert with over 30 years' experience in the travel industry.
 Bev is responsible for the delivery of all offline sales, customer and owner relationships and organic property stock growth and retention.
 Bev's previous roles include Head of Sales at Gold Medal and STA Travel.